Skip to Content

 Castellanos has been the most pivotal hitter in the Phillies lineup this postseason.
 This is neither an exaggeration of, nor a particular credit to, his power or clutch ability, though he has his moments in both.
 He earns that title purely by being the guy who bats behind Bryce Harper.
 Like any sensible team, the Mets do not want to pitch to Harper.
 Harper himself provided a handy demonstration of the risks inherent to the task with his sixth-inning homer.
 Lesson learned.
 Out of the 48 pitches that Harper's seen this postseason, only 13, or just over a quarter, have been in the zone.
 The way to deal with Harper has been, as the FOX commentary box described it, the old unintentional intentional walk; correspondingly, the burden of the at-bat shifts to the guy behind him.

 With two outs in the bottom of the ninth inning, Mets pitcher Tylor Megill threw seven pitches to Harper, only one of them in the zone.
 Harper worked a full count, and had one of the takes of his life on a 3-2 splitter in order to bring Castellanos up to bat.
-It's silly to aver that the subsequent Castellanos walk-off single was inevitable or, say, destined, but it did make sense, in a very Philly sort of calculus: Of course after getting booed, Castellanos would lock in and go 3-for-3.
+It's silly to aver that the subsequent Castellanos walk-off single was inevitable or, say, destined, but it did make sense, in a very Philly sort of calculus: Of course, after getting booed, Castellanos would lock in and go 3-for-3.
 Of course he'd hit a home run.
 Of course he'd walk off a crucial, up-and-down game for the Phillies.

 It remains unclear to what degree being a bit of an asshole can pass as charming in sports, but when facing whimsy, you have to dig out some magic of your own, wherever you can find it.
 Castellanos is something of a relic from the Phillies' previous years: badgered, often unsuccessful, a very "I don't have a college degree.
 I hit baseballs" bearing.
 If the Phillies are looking for something outside of that expectation, well, Castellanos would be the most pivotal hitter in the lineup no matter where he hit.
-Just look at the on-field interview Castellanos gave after the game, when he was asked what was going through his mind during his walk-off at bat.
+Just look at the on-field interview he gave after the game, when he was asked what was going through his mind during his walk-off at-bat.

 "Honestly, nothing really," Castellanos said.
 Now that's what we're looking for.